• Facebook

 That’s today’s emergency lesson plan.

-Filed Under: blog, Let's Skip Algebra!
+Filed Under: blog, Let's Skip Algebra!, Skip Algebra, for now

 Previous Post: « Homeschool Math for Middle School